Helperbird/website/src/pages/features/text-to-speech.md

 - Adjust pitch.
 - Adjust volume.
 - Adjust speed.
-- Supports web pages, documents and pdfs.
+- Supports web pages, documents and PDFs.
 Listen to your content from any device.
 - Pick a highlight color.

 ## How it helps?